 If you’re looking for a less touristy version of Rothenburg o.d Tauber, then this is the place to go.
 It’s more peaceful here and way less crowded.
 Plus, it’s even more special for having been filmed at the end of Willy Wonka & the Chocolate Factory.

 The second medieval walled town of three along the Romantic Road, Dinkelsbühl is located in Central Franconia and is definitely worth a visit.
 Luckily, the entire town escaped the Second World War completely unscathed, which means that it remains just as beautiful today as it did in the Medieval Ages.
 Although, the town claims it is “the most beautiful town in Germany”, which we feel is definitely ONE of the most beautiful, but far from being the MOST beautiful.

-The best part of the town is the Weinmarkt, or Wine Market.
+Other things to do in Dinkelsbühl include strolling around the Weinmarkt, or Wine Market, the loveliest part of the town!
 Colorful gabled buildings line the market, dating from around 1600.
 Here you’ll find many restaurants and cafes spilling out along the promenade making for an enjoyable and surprisingly exciting town to visit!

 If you’re a fan of the Brothers Grimm, then you’ll enjoy the fact that The Wonderful World of the Brothers Grimm, was filmed on location in Dinkelsbühl, as well in Rothenburg ob der Tauber.